-Fred SOMEBODY, Thomas EVERYBODY, Pete ANYBODY, and Joe NOBODY, were neighbors.
+Fred SOMEBODY, Thomas EVERYBODY, Pets ANYBODY, and Joe NOBODY, were neighbors.
 But they were not like you and me.
 They were odd people and most difficult to understand.
 The way they lived was a shame and EVERYBODY knew it.
-For please God; "that is, because of this rebellious workexample, SOMEBODY was talking about his neighbors, ling of this principle of rebellion and hatred.
-And if and EVERYBODY knew it was wrong.
-ANYBODY
+For example, SOMEBODY was talking about his neighbors and EVERYBODY knew it was wrong.
+ANYBODY might have refused to listen; NOBODY did.
+ANY.